 PSYC U400.
 Advanced Topics in Psychology (3) Intensive study of a selected topic planned around an area of faculty or student interest.
-Pre-requisite: PSYC U101 and one 300-level psychology class.
+Prerequisite: PSYC U101 and 54 credit hours earned.

 PSYC U402.
 Experimental Topics in Psychology (3) The formation of testable hypotheses, methodological design, data collection and analysis, critical evaluation and scientific documentation as applied to a particular content area in psychology.
 Laboratory experiences are an integral part of this course.
 May be repeated once upon change of topic.
 Prerequisites: PSYC U101, PSYC U225, PSYC U325.